Table of Contents Contents

 Final Thoughts

 One of the most stressful parts of growing your family is sorting out your finances.
-While maternity or parental benefits can make a big difference in making ends meet during maternity or parental leave, it’s important to verify that you meet all of the requirements and apply with Sevice Canada in the correct amount of time.
-It’s also important to decide which option you’d like to claim EI parental benefits, whether you’d rather the standard parental benefits or the extended parental benefits.
+While maternity or parental benefits can make a big difference in making ends meet during maternity or parental leave, it’s important to verify that you meet all of the requirements.

 Spring Financial serves Canadians with practical advice on personal finance and credit-building solutions.
 Whether you have bad credit or no credit, we know how to help make your financial future brighter.
 Bookmark and subscribe to our blog for more useful tips, or speak to one of our consultants today to see how we can help!